ClemsonRunningClub/ClemsonRunning/README.txt

                       python manage.py startapp appname
     "bucks" allows user accounts and data to be stored "pages" provide html files for all pages of the website

+Git Help:
+  To Configure your git:
+    git config --global user.name “[firstname lastname]”
+    git config --global user.email “[valid-email]”

+  To Initialize remote repository:
+    git remote add origin https://github.com/David-Komf/ClemsonRunning (only need once)

+  To Pull:
+    git pull   OR   git fetch [alias]

+  To Commit:
+    git add files.py (only files you want to add) git commit -m "whatever changes you add" git push origin master
+    sign in and the repositiory will update